Apzmie/Backpropagation-VS-Genetic-Algorithm-In-XOR/README.md

 Random values are set for visualization.
 <img src="https://github.com/user-attachments/assets/d24f8f56-1254-4fdc-8c24-c0fd0b655d77" width="800">

-- Each organism has only one gene (list) that contains several nucleotides (weights).
+- Each organism (list) has several genes (values).
-- Parents share their genes to make new gene with mutation (±).
+- Parents share their genes to make new offsprings with new genes, having mutation (±).
-- We want the best offspring with the best gene to solve the XOR problem.
+- We want the best offspring with the best genes to solve the XOR problem.
 - Each value becomes a weight of the neural network.

 # run_backpropagation.py
+It is better to set num_hidden_nodes to 4 for comparison with the genetic algorithm because its hidden nodes are set to 4.
+You can set it to other values for experimentation.
+The architecture is linear(2, 4) -> linear(4, 1) that the number of hidden layers is fixed.
+The reason that the number of hidden layers is fixed is that the architecutre of the genetic algorithm needs modification if the number of hidden layers changes.
 ```python
 from backpropagation import XORModel_Backpropagation
 import numpy as np